Armanagizade/k_mean_clustering-numpy-/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-i write a clustering algorithm (k-mmean) for select silmilar data with python.
+i use a clustering algorithm (k-mean) for select silmilar data(flowers).